visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

     |                    |          |  one line per timestep.             |
     +--------------------+----------+-------------------------------------+

+Multiple named values can appear in a text annotation string and the same named value can also appear multiple times.

 For example, to create a text annoation which displays ``State index = XXX`` where ``XXX`` is the number for the index, set the annotation string to ``State index = $index``.
 To display the current cycle number always with 6 digits and leading zeros when necessary, use the string ``$cycle%06d`` where the optional ``%`` followed by a printf-style format string is specified.
 To display the first 3 characters of the variable name, use the string ``$varname%.3s``.

-The ``$dbcomment`` is often useful because it allows any arbitrary text defined in the database for the current state to be used.
+The ``$dbcomment`` and ``$<T>tafile<I>`` named values are useful for complicated cases because they allow arbitrary text defined in the database comment or an external file to be used.
-In particular, if the *state space* of a given database is rather complicated involving, for example, not only iterations of the main PDE solve loop but also mesh adaptivity iterations, material advection iterations, etc, the database comment is a way to capture all relevant iteration identifiers.
+For example, the *state space* of a given database could be rather complicated involving not only iterations of the main PDE solve loop but also mesh adaptivity iterations, material advection iterations, etc.

-Multiple database values can appear in a text annotation string and the same value can also appear multiple times.
+In this case, if the data producer created appropriate content in the database comment, the ``$dbcomment`` named value is a way to render all relevant iteration identifiers as a text annotation.

 3D text annotation objects
 """"""""""""""""""""""""""